santanupattanayak/santanupattanayak.github.io/index.md

-##  Welcome to Santanu's EigenTalks
+##  Welcome to Symmetries and Signals

-Welcome to my Blog space "Symmetries and Signals" where I unpack techniques and concepts in machine learning, optimization and genAI with a mathematical touch to them .
+Welcome to my Blog space "Symmetries and Signals" where I unpack techniques and concepts in machine learning, quantum computing, optimization and genAI with a mathematical touch to them .
 Whether you're here for a deep dive into diffusion models or a quick intuition on vanishing gradients, I hope you find something that sparks curiosity.

 ---

-## About me
-I am a Data Science, Artificial intelligence and Machine learning professional with nearly 19 years of industrial experience.
-Currently I am working as a Senior Staff Machine Learning Specialist with Qualcomm, R&D. As a Senior Staff Machine Learning Researcher at Qualcomm, I have spent the past seven years leading ML-driven innovation in physical design automation and wireless applications.
-My work focuses on large-scale optimization and data-efficient learning, significantly reducing cost and time-to-market in chip design workflows.
-These projects involved marrying machine learning fundamentals with systems-level constraints using both traditional ML , Deep learning and optimization techniques.

 ## Recent Posts